Open Arms assists health providers to understand the military experience and maintain clinical best practice.

 Outreach Program Fee Schedule

-Payment for services is based on the current Open Arms Fee Schedule.
+Payment is based on the current Open Arms Schedule of Fees for the relevant service.
 The Fee Schedule is indexed in accordance with the indexation rate applied to the Medicare Benefits Schedule (MBS) of fees.

 The following guides provide an overview of the Australian military experience, ranks and terminology, as well as the arrangements and resources for the provision of Open Arms and Defence services to veterans and current serving ADF members: